 Infants or babies who can be held in a carrier are free.
 (We can’t accommodate strollers on most of our tours due to narrow aisles or extremely uneven sidewalks.)
 Families with children ages 2 to 7 will need to book a private tour at checkout, and kids in this age group are free with at least two paying adults.
 Children ages 8 to 13 can be accommodated on a regular tour that is open to the public.
 The price for children ages 8 to 13 is $35/ea.

-I’d like to book your tour for the same day I arrive.
+I’d like to book a Mexico City tour for the same day I arrive.
 Can I do the tour if I come straight from the airport?

 What kind of food is offered on your tours?

 Our tours offer a look at what’s readily available on the streets.
 In Mexico City, this means different varieties of tacos, tlacoyos, quesadillas, tamales and freshly squeezed juices.
 The vast majority of our tours do not offer dessert, simply because 99 percent of the stands don’t offer it.

 The Mexico City stops will generally be a variation on a meat, cheese or vegetable filling, folded into fresh masa or a warm corn tortilla, and topped with lots of homemade salsa.
 Our stops in Puebla include tacos and different types of sandwiches, as bread is much more popular on the streets there.